AWS::ECS::TaskDefinition ContainerDefinition - AWS CloudFormation

 Interactive

 When this parameter is true, you can deploy containerized applications that require stdin or a tty to be allocated.
-This parameter maps to OpenStdin in the Create a container section of the Docker Remote API and the --interactive option to docker run.
+This parameter maps to OpenStdin in the docker container create command and the --interactive option to docker run.

 Required: No